 Hello.

-My name is Julia Outlaw, a STAT qualified teacher of the Alexander Technique working in Wiltshire and London.
+My name is Julia Outlaw, a wellbeing facilitator and STAT qualified teacher of the Alexander Technique working in Wiltshire and London.

-I teach mostly out of my home studio in Eastcott, near Devizes, where I work with clients from all backgrounds and different stories - from expectant mothers, professionals of all ages or simply those who are looking to learn and develop well-being.
+I teach mostly out of my home studio in Eastcott, near Devizes, where I work with clients from all backgrounds and with different stories - from those in pain, professionals of all ages or simply those who are looking to learn and develop their own well-being.

 My Journey to the Alexander Technique